 Copy Before Pasting

 As part of the ETL process, transformed data is staged in staging tables before it is migrated to its final home data structures.
 A staging table is a copy of the data for a given destination table after completing all necessary transformations.
-We stage data for several reasons.
+We stage data as a part of our data migration strategy for several reasons.

 Staging data has been a reliable strategy to ensure that our transformations are working as intended to meet customer demands.